ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Briefly review the current state of your project, plan or important decision as a group.

 Now set the scene using a short speech to frame people's thinking.
-Below is a suggestion from Kahneman.
+Below is a suggestion from Klein.
 Adapt this to your current context and the time frame of your project.

-> _"Imagine that we are a year into the future.
+_"Imagine that we are a year into the future.
 We implemented the plan as it now exists.
 The outcome was a disaster.
 Write a brief history of that disaster"._

 #### 2. Identify failure reasons